robwillup/mithrandir/docs/Languages_And_Frameworks/Go/Functions/2023-11-05@Go_Functions_Syntax.md

 ### What is a function?

 Think of a function as a tool.
-People use and re-use tools to transform something into something else in order to perform a job or activity.
+People use tools to transform things in order to perform a job or activity.
 Take a scissor for example.
-You can re-use a scissor over and over again to transform a material (paper, plastic, etc.) into a modified version (trimmed, cut, etc.)
+You can use a scissor over and over again to transform a material (paper, plastic, etc.) into a modified version (trimmed, cut, etc.)

 In a programming language, a function is very similar to this idea.
-It is a tool that an application uses over and over to transform something (the input) into something else (the output).
+It is a tool that an application uses one or more times to transform something (the input) into something else (the output).

 ### What does a function in Go look like?